kensanata/oddmuse6/README.md

 make clean
 ```

-To run just one suite of tests, name the tests without the `.t`
+To run just one suite of tests:
-extension:

 ```
-make t/keep
+make t/keep.t
 ```

 This also shows you the data directory it uses: